mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 That is [the whole] answer.

-So the point[s] that Dogen Zenji [makes] here...
+So the point[s] that Dōgen Zenji [makes] here...
 One point is that practice and realization must be one.
 And the second [point] is that practice and realization must go endlessly, and beginninglessly. [...]
 So in other words, our practice must go forever.
 That is the point he answered.

-I think this is not Dogen Zenji’s idea, this is the essential point of Buddha’s teaching.
+I think this is not Dōgen Zenji’s idea, this is the essential point of Buddha’s teaching.

 For instance, [...]
 I mentioned the other day, cause and effect are separated, but on the other hand, cause and effect are not separated. [...]
 This is Buddhist philosophy.
 [It] is a little bit difficult to understand the truth that cause and effect are one, or practice and realization are one.
 It’s very difficult.
 So I think that’s why we have to study and also we have to practice.